 I added a list of rooms below sorted from least stuff to most stuff to make it easier for those challenge-days you have to purge more.
 The links below will show you some things you can declutter and other challenges for those particular rooms.
 Feel free to click on them for more ideas and inspiration.

 Powder room - This room has the fewest things and is the easiest to clear out.

 Kitchen / Command Zone in Kitchen

 Attic and Keepsake Items - This area has the most things and the longest room to clear out.

 Feel free to share and use to help you through the challenge.

-That's it.
-I hope this helps you get rid of those unused items that are taking up space in your home.
+Now it is your turn!
 Purging question: What is the one item that you had difficulty getting rid of on this challenge?
 Please leave a message below.

 Ready for more challenges?
 Visit our posts, where we have a variety of challenges to motivate you to declutter and get organized!